9.3 Recovery of overpayments

 In cases where a recipient/former recipient is convicted of fraud, if the overpayment amount originally calculated is more than the amount confirmed by the findings of fact by the court, the difference should be recommended for write off.

-If negotiations have occurred between the accused (either personally or through his/her defence counsel) and the Crown Attorney, they must be taken into account to determine whether or not, and how much overpayment should be recovered.
+If negotiations have occurred between the accused (either personally or through his/her defence counsel) and the Crown Attorney, they must be taken into account to determine whether or not, and how much of the overpayment should be recovered.
 If the Crown Attorney agreed not to pursue recovery in exchange for a guilty plea, or at the time of sentencing indicated no recovery would be pursued, it would not be appropriate to proceed with an overpayment recovery.
-In this case, the balance of the overpayment should be recommended for write off (for more information, please see the Administrative write off process section).
+In this case, the balance of the overpayment should be recommended for write off (for more information, please see the Administrative write-off process section).

 Restitution orders